SS Chester A. Congdon: Background

-In 1843, the gunship USS Michigan, built in Erie, Pennsylvania, became the first iron-hulled vessel built on the Great Lakes.
-In the mid-1840s, Canadian companies began importing iron vessels prefabricated by shipyards in the United Kingdom.
-However, it would not be until 1862 that the first iron-hulled merchant ship, Merchant, was built on the Great Lakes.
-Despite the success of Merchant, wooden vessels remained preferable to iron ones until the 1880s, due to their inexpensiveness, and the abundance of timber.
-In the early 1880s, shipyards around the Great Lakes began to construct iron ships on a relatively large scale, and in 1884 the first steel freighters were built there.
-By the 1890s, the majority of ships constructed on the lakes were made of steel.
-The late 19th and early 20th centuries saw a rapid increase in the size of lake freighters; the first 400 ft freighter was built in 1895, the first 500 ft freighter was constructed five years later.
+The gunship USS Michigan became the first iron-hulled vessel built on the Great Lakes, upon her launching in 1843, in Erie, Pennsylvania.
+By the mid-1840s, Canadian merchants were importing iron vessels prefabricated in the United Kingdom.
+The first iron–hulled merchant vessel built on the lakes, Merchant, was built in 1862, in Buffalo, New York.
+Despite Merchants clear success proving the potential of iron hulls, ships built from wood remained preferable until the 1880s, due to their lower cost, as well as the abundance of high quality timber and workers trained in carpentry.

+Between the early–1870s and the mid-1880s, shipyards around the Great Lakes began to construct iron ships on a relatively large scale.
+In 1884, the first steel freighters were built on the Great Lakes.
+By the 1890s, metal had become a common hull material used on the lakes.
+The development of the pneumatic rivet gun and the advancement of gantry cranes enabled shipyard employees to work at an increased speed, with greater efficiency.
+This, combined with the rapidly decreasing steel prices, contributed to the rapid increase in the size of lake freighters in the late 19th and early 20th centuries.

-Throughout the 1880s, the iron ore trade on the Great Lakes grew exponentially, primarily due to the increasing size of the lake freighters, and the rise in the number of trips made by ore boats to the ore docks of Lake Superior.
-As the railways were unable to keep up with the rapid production of iron ore, most of it was transported by bulk freighters.
+Throughout the 1880s, the iron ore trade on the Great Lakes grew significantly, primarily due to the increasing size of the lake freighters, and the rise in the number of trips they made to the ore docks of Lake Superior.
+As the railways were unable to keep up with the rapid production of iron ore, bulk freighters became integral to the region's iron ore industry.
+By 1890, 56.95% of the 16,036,043 LT of the iron ore produced by mines in the United States was sourced from the region surrounding Lake Superior.